HerrSchatten/SMS-Tilificator-Tools/README.md

 mixbpls
 -------

-mixbpls shuffles the bitplanes in the raw tile data output by Tilificator, so they actually match the format expected by the SMS.
+mixbpls shuffles the bitplanes in the raw tile data output from Tilificator, so they actually match the format expected by the SMS.
 As a bonus, you can exclude empty bitplanes if your graphics data only use 1, 2 or 3.

 Usage: mixbpls inputfile.bin outputfile.bin [1|2|3|4]